pypa/packaging.python.org/source/tutorials/managing-dependencies.rst

 working well for you or your use case, you may want to explore these other tools and techniques, listed in alphabetical order, to see if one of them is a better fit:

-* `hatch <https://github.com/ofek/hatch>`_ for opinionated coverage of even more steps in the project management workflow, such as incrementing versions, tagging releases, and creating new skeleton projects from project templates.
+* `hatch <https://github.com/pypa/hatch>`_ for opinionated coverage of even more steps in the project management workflow, such as incrementing versions and creating new skeleton projects from project templates.
 * `micropipenv <https://github.com/thoth-station/micropipenv>`_ for a lightweight
   wrapper around pip that supports ``requirements.txt``, Pipenv and Poetry lock files, or converting them to pip-tools compatible output.
 Designed for containerized